The Thought Leader is the ultimate expression of modern leadership, and in digital it is evolving because of the ability to share one's knowledge.

 But be careful: one should not fall into the trap of self-centeredness.

-In fact, it is not about selling or promoting yourself or your products, but about demonstrating that you are able to help others overcome their difficulties, because you have already gone through that and know what it means (and how to get out of it).
+Indeed, it is not about selling or promoting yourself or your products, but about demonstrating that you are able to help others overcome their difficulties, because you have already gone through that and know what it means (and how to get out of it).

 I recommend you read the book "Ready to Be a Thought Leader: How to Increase Your Influence, Impact, and Success."
 By Denise Brosseau.